- A Few Important Notes About Plant Symbols

 All of our default blocks, including plant symbols, are stored as DWG files in the Blocks subfolder in your LandFX folder.
 Plant symbols are saved in the folder LandFX/Blocks/Graphics/Planting.

 The Planting subfolder contains subfolders for three of the four plant categories: Shrub Areas, Shrubs, and Trees.

 Groundcovers are saved as hatches rather than blocks, so you'll find the Groundcover hatches in another location.
-For information on editing groundcover hatches, please see our Groundcover Hatch Patterns documentation page.
+For information on editing groundcover hatches, see our Groundcover Hatch Patterns documentation.